Dreamworld Studios

 Dreamworld Studios was an auditorium with production facilities located at the Dreamworld theme park on the Gold Coast, Australia.
 It is notable for being the location of Big Brother Australias live shows.
 In 2019, the studio, along with the Big Brother house, was bulldozed to make way for Steel Taipan.
-However, in 2025 a new base for the production facilities of Big Brother's reboot was constructed inside the existing dreamworld exhibiton centre behind the Gold Coaster.
+However, in 2025 a new base for the production facilities of Big Brother's reboot was constructed inside the existing Dreamworld exhibition centre behind the Gold Coaster.

 History

 Dreamworld Studios opened in 1986 as the Music Bowl.
 Around 1990, the auditorium's name was changed to Dreamworld Amphitheatre before being renamed Dreamworld Studios in 2001 when Big Brother Australia began production.
 In August 2019, the venue was demolished to make way for a future attraction for the theme park.
 In the months prior to its demise, vision of the abandoned house spread across social media.
 This resulted in numerous trespassers and vandals visiting the compound.
 Later, four children were charged with arson after they were seen running from the abandoned house at the time that a fire broke out.